agunechemba/agunechemba.github.io/_posts/2025-06-12-04-Binary Systems and Hexadecimal-From 107 to 1101011-How to Speak Binary Like a Computer Boss.md

 3. What’s the value of the 5th digit from the right in a binary number?
 4. Which method do you prefer and why?
 5. Convert **15** to binary using *both* methods.
 Do you get the same result?

----

-🎉 That’s a wrap, little coder!
-Wanna level up?
-Try converting your birth year, house number, or even your crush's name to binary (well... the letters anyway 😜).